pesalerno/Chimanta-genomics/README.md

 --> we are using six threads (CPUs) for faster processing

+#### Visualize alignment in IGV.

-===> visualize data before moving on to next step with the program Integrative Genomics Viewer [(IGV)](https://www.broadinstitute.org/software/igv/download).
+We need to visualize and export a fasta file of alignment before moving on to next step with the program Integrative Genomics Viewer [(IGV)](https://www.broadinstitute.org/software/igv/download).
 To do this, we need to convert output file from .sam to .bam format, which is the input format in IGV.
 We do this using the program [samtools](http://samtools.sourceforge.net/).

 First, convert from SAM to BAM format: